Thara

 Table of content

-When we think of pets, we think of them as lifelong companions, best friends, and beloved furbabies.
+When we think of pets, we think of them as lifelong companions, best friends and beloved furbabies.
 There are many benefits of having pets, from better emotional health to reducing stress and loneliness.
-However, pet ownership comes with financial commitments that could be burdensome if not managed well.
+But pet ownership comes with financial commitments that can be burdensome if not managed well.

 Initial Expenses

-How much does owning pets cost in Malaysia?
+How much does owning a pet cost in Malaysia?
+It depends on many factors.
+Let's break down the initial costs:

 Adoption is a great option for giving shelter animals a new home and giving your wallet a break.
-Adoption fees start from RM350 for dogs and RM240 for cats.
-The fees may include vaccinations, neutering and deworming, helping you to save even more money.
+Adoption fees often include vaccinations, neutering and deworming, helping you save even more.

-If you are a strong supporter of the "adopt don't shop" movement, then you must check out this list of animal shelter in Malaysia (up for adoption!).
+If you support the "adopt don't shop" movement, check out this list of animal shelters in Malaysia.

 a dog looking for adoption